Melania Trump’s ex-aide files to dismiss DOJ suit on tell-all book

 The nondisclosure agreement, which forbade Winston Wolkoff from disclosing confidential information she learned working for Melania Trump, also takes a “vague and over broad” view that violates “Wolkoff’s First Amendment right to freedom of expression,” according to her lawyers.
 Outgoing Attorney General William P. Barr has defended the spate of suits filed by the Justice Department involving non-classified reports related to the president and his family.

 Winston Wolkoff is embroiled in a number of legal entanglements with the Trump family.
-The former friend of the first lady served as a planner for President Trump’s 2017 inauguration and is a third-party witness in a D.C. attorney general’s investigation accusing President Trump’s Inaugural Committee of wasting donated money on an overpriced ballroom at the president’s D.C. hotel.
+The former friend of the first lady served as a planner for President Trump’s 2017 inauguration and is a third-party witness in a D.C. attorney general’s investigation accusing President Trump’s inaugural committee of wasting donated money on an overpriced ballroom at the president’s D.C. hotel.

-Winston Wolkoff was deposed earlier this month and has produced over 18,950 pages of documents for D.C.
-Attorney General Karl A. Racine’s (D) office after being subpoenaed.
+Winston Wolkoff was deposed earlier this month and has produced over 18,950 pages of documents for the office of D.C.
+Attorney General Karl A. Racine (D) after being subpoenaed.
 She previously said she felt “betrayed” when the media coverage of Trump’s $107 million inauguration focused on $26 million paid to her event-planning firm by the inauguration committee.
 Winston Wolkoff only personally retained $484,126 for her services, The Washington Post has reported.

 Ivanka Trump was also deposed and questioned for more than five hours by Racine’s investigators.